nuradinsultan/simple_shell/README.md

-# simple_shell

-Description

-hsh is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes

-# simple_shell
+Project Simple Shell
+This project is an alx school group exercise in C for trainning.
+ We did a UNIX command interpreter in C at three.
+ The creater of this repository are: nuredin Sultan
+     and
+Kedir Abate

+We have to do 8 mandatory task and 15 advanced task.